Automattic/newspack-popups/README.md

 ## Config file

-The special config file for this plugin's API should be created automatically.
-If it's not, create is as `newspack-popups-config.php` in the WP directory.

-Here's a blueprint:
+Newspack Campaigns requires a custom config file to provide database credentials and other key data to the lightweight API.
+The file is named `newspack-popups-config.php` and should automatically be created at the root of the WordPress installation.
+If for any reason it is not created automatically, manually add this file using the following template:

 ```
 <?php